Steve King

 (Collaboration Engineering: Foundations and Opportunities, Gert-Jan de Vreede, et. al.)

-Group intelligence exercise
+AI-augmented Group intelligence exercise

 Different thinklet shared thinking patterns can be used at each step in the collaboration process.